protomagicalgirl/protomagicalgirl.github.io/vgaudio/nintendium/index.md

 ### Introduction

 Though too often underappreciated, sound design is one of the most crucial features of making a successful game.
 Good music and sound effects can accentuate the best features and desired aesthetic of a game’s visuals and mechanics.
-Whether the joyous romps of Super Mario Bros., the mysterious dungeon hymns of The Legend of Zelda, or the sparse, environmental melodies of Metroid, Nintendo’s iconic games would not be the same without their music.
+Whether the joyous romps of *Super Mario Bros.*, the mysterious dungeon hymns of *The Legend of Zelda*, or the sparse, environmental melodies of *Metroid*, Nintendo’s iconic games would not be the same without their music.

 However, the power imbued in good sound design comes with a large cost, particularly for retro consoles.
 The extremely simple, robust sound chips featured on old consoles required extremely specific expertise to make sound, let alone enjoyable music, due to their highly limited, low-resolution simple wave or wavetable-based sound generation.
 Video game composers before the era of CD-quality audio In this paper I will discuss the audio capabilities, software, and hardware of every Nintendo console, spanning from the Nintendo Entertainment System to the Nintendo Wii.
 For each console, I will discuss specific details of how the console produces audio, relevant general console information including release date and typical storage memory, important musical, audiological, or cultural features, and comparative details of consoles across brands or generations.
 To facilitate direct comparison between consoles, I will present an audio example from an entry in the Super Mario franchise on each console, and I will supplement information with additional examples from other games and series where necessary.